arackaf/booklist/README.md

 # booklist

-This repo is where I learn and play with new technologies.
-The idea is to implement a fully functioning book collection website—basically a more realistic version of ToDo.
-The progress is limited to what little free time I can find in life, and is applied to whatever areas are relevant to the technologies I'm most interested in learning; many parts of this application are likely to be grossly incomplete at any given time.
+This is my attempt at a fully functioning book collection website as a way to become more closely acquainted with modern development tools I'm interested in, but don't get to use professionally.
+Progress is limited to what little free time I can find, which means it's slow; expect many parts of this to be grossly incomplete at any given time.

 All iterations will share the same data, data access, controllers, and AWS access code.
 Controllers are sniffed out and wired with my easy-express-controllers project (https://www.npmjs.com/package/easy-express-controllers); data access is through Mongo; and all book info is looked up with my own AWS credentials,